satyabotcha/AI_Narrate/README.md

-# From Homer to Morpheus: The Ultimate AI Voice Overkill"
+# From Homer to Morpheus: The Ultimate AI Voice Overkill

 A Python-based project for narrating videos using famous character voices.
 This package allows you to narrate either uploaded videos or live webcam footage using the voices of Homer Simpson, Morpheus (from The Matrix), or David Attenborough.